mkumar183/my-diaries/01 - Diary Profession/reinventing-youself/I-Questions/70 Interview Questions.md

 - Slowed down the changes but i did it

 11. What’s your leadership style?
+How can i drive best business customer focused results in a sustained way by keeping my teams excited, motivated and happy.

+more pursuasive. transparent. data driven.

 - Transformational.
 Agile Principles.
 Self-Organizing , Self-Managing Autonomous Teams.
 - High Empowerment and Trust.
 - Use of data to appreciate and make continous improve